intelops/genval/README.md

 ### Validation and Generation of Kubernetes configurations

-The validation and generation of Kubernetes and CRD manifests are facilitated through the use of [cuelang](https://cuelang.org/docs/).
-When using Genval for validating and generating Kubernetes and related manifests, make use of the Genval tool in `cue` mode.
-This mode necessitates JSON/YAML input provided via the `--reqinput` flag.
-Furthermore, you should specify a `resource` flag, indicating the the top level label defined in the Cue policies.
-Finally, we need to provide the Cue policies ( Cue definitions) for validation and generation.
-The `--policy` arg accepts a directory that contains a `cue.mod` directory, which contains the upstream APIs in `.cue` format for assisting in validating the provided config file with upstream APIs.
-The directory provided to the `--policy` argument also contains a policy (CUE definition) for validation and generation.
+Genval leverages [cuelang](https://cuelang.org/docs/)for the validation and generation of Kubernetes and CRD manifests.
+When utilizing Genval for these tasks, employ the cue mode.
+This mode requires JSON/YAML input via the `--reqinput` flag.
+Additionally, specify a resource flag, indicating the top-level label defined in the Cue policies.
+Lastly, provide the Cue policies (Cue definitions) for validation and generation.
+The `--policy` argument accepts a directory containing a cue.mod directory, which holds the upstream APIs in .cue format for assisting in validating the provided config file.
+The same directory also contains a policy (Cue definition) for validation and generation.

-To help users with creation of workspaces enriched with the required directory structure to be provided to the `--policy` argument.
-Genaval also provides a command `cuemod init`.
-This commands accepts one argument, namely `--tool` this argument accepts the technology we require.
-Currently Genval supports following tools:
+To aid users in creating workspaces enriched with the required directory structure for the `--policy` argument, Genval offers the [`cuemod init` command](#creating-workspace-for-working-with-cue-mode).
+This command takes one argument, -`-tool`, which specifies the desired technology.
+Genval currently supports the following tools:

-- `k8s`: To deal with validating and/or generating manifests for Kubernetes
+- `k8s`: For validating and/or generating manifests for Kubernetes.
-- `argocd`: To deal with validating and/or generating manifests for ArgoCD
+- `argocd`: For validating and/or generating manifests for ArgoCD
-- `tekton`: To deal with validating and/or generating manifests for Tekton
+- `tekton`: For validating and/or generating manifests for Tekton
-- `crossplane`: To deal with validating and/or generating manifests for Crossplane
+- `crossplane`: TFor validating and/or generating manifests for Crossplane

-You have the flexibility to provide multiple `.cue` policies within the workspace directory, allowing you to supply distinct `.cue` definitions as needed.
-For instance, your DevSecOps/Platform engineering team can furnish a schema that enforces security best practices for a specific environment, encompassing all the pertinent mandatory fields.
-This approach leaves room for custom fields like `metadata`, `image`, `replicas`, specific to a **Deployment**, to be provided by the development teams.
-In the `cue` mode, development teams can then contribute their customized policies for validation and generation, tailoring the configurations to suit their particular environments.
+Users can provide multiple `.cue` policies within the workspace directory, enabling the supply of distinct `.cue` definitions as needed.
+For example, a DevSecOps/Platform engineering team may provide a schema enforcing security best practices for a specific environment, while development teams can customize policies for validation and generation, tailoring configurations to their particular environments.

 Example:

 ```shell
 $ genval cue --reqinput https://github.com/santoshkal/cuemod-demo/tree/main/k8s \